Below we have answered some of the most popular questions people ask us about travelling to/from or around Korcula.

 See how to travel between Hvar and Korcula.

 How do I get to Korcula from Lastovo?

 It is easy to travel around Korcula by car, bus, scooter, bike, foot, boat or kayak!

 For more detailed information about travelling around Korcula Island, see how to travel around Korcula.

 How to get from Korcula Town to Lumbarda (or Lumbarda to Korcula)?

-Lumbarda is located around 5kms from Korcula Town and most easily reached by taxi, boat or bus.
+Lumbarda is located around 5 km from Korcula Town and is most easily reached by taxi, boat or bus.

 By bus – There is a public bus running fairly frequently from the main bus station in Korcula to Lumbarda.
 You can stop in the centre or at the last stop which is closer to the sandy beaches.
-The price for a return ticket is 25 kuna.
 During the peak season (approximately June – September) from Monday to Friday, there are 11 buses running between 8:00 to 18:45, almost hourly.
 On Saturday there are 10 buses running between 8:00 to 18:45, almost hourly.
 On Sunday there are 4 buses running between 10:00 and 18:45, once every few hours.
 The buses run less frequently outside of the main season.
 For a full timetable see the Arriva website.